phosphurous/TikTokTechImmersion2023/README.md

 This is a done up for backend assignment of 2023 TikTok Tech Immersion.

 # Updated the following files
-1. go.mod
-2. go.sum
-3. handler_test.go
+1. handler_test.go
-4. main.go
+2. main.go (both RPC and HTTP)
-5. models.go
+3. models.go
-6. redis.go
+4. redis.go
-7. docker-compose.yml
+5. docker-compose.yml

 # POSTMAN to test backend API